eriksandstroem/SenFuNet/README.md

 ## Data Preparation
 We provide three separate datasets that can be used with SenFuNet.
 The download links and instructions are provided below.

+### Ground Truth Meshes
+Download the ground truth meshes used for F-score evaluation [**here**](https://data.vision.ee.ethz.ch/esandstroem/gt_meshes.tar).

+Note: be sure to set the variable "ground_truth_data_base" to the directory where you store the ground truth .ply meshes.
+This variable is located in the config.py file of the evaluate_3d_reconstruction library located in the "deps" folder.
+This step has to be performed before installing the module via pip.

+While not needed for
+this codebase, there is also the option to set the path to the tranformation folder where transformation matrices are stored which aligns the ground truth mesh and the predicted mesh before F-score evaluation.

 ### Replica
 Train Dataset: [**room 0**](https://data.vision.ee.ethz.ch/esandstroem/replica/room_0.tar), [**room 2**](https://data.vision.ee.ethz.ch/esandstroem/replica/room_2.tar), [**office 3**](https://data.vision.ee.ethz.ch/esandstroem/replica/office_3.tar), [**office 1**](https://data.vision.ee.ethz.ch/esandstroem/replica/office_1.tar), [**apartment 1**](https://data.vision.ee.ethz.ch/esandstroem/replica/apartment_1.tar), [**frl apartment 0**](https://data.vision.ee.ethz.ch/esandstroem/replica/frl_apartment_0.tar)